Princeton Bagua and Taiji Seminar

 At the end of August I traveled to Princeton, NJ to attend a seminar on Taiji Push Hands and the Bagua 18 Interceptions Dao form of Ma Gui; this is a form using the "Goose Feather" saber, which is a long one-handed saber that has a constant width, unlike the Ox Tail saber more commonly seen.
 While in Princeton, I became a formal lineal student of Zhang Yun in North American Yin Cheng Gong Fa.

-Afterwards I traveled to the Pacific Northwest.
-In Portland I visited my friends Mike Heiler and Troy Gehrett.
-Mike and Troy are now students of Takamura-ha Shindo Yoshin-ryu and I was fortunate to be able to visit and watch a session at the private Murakumo Dojo of Doug Walker.
+Then I visited the Pacific Northwest.
+While on travel in Vancouver I was able to practice Xingyi and Taiji in my hotel room a bit, and do some yoga.
+In Portland, I visited Laurelhurst Park, where I found enough shade to practice Taiji and Bagua.
+I also visited my friends Mike Heiler and Troy Gehrett.
+Mike and Troy are now students of Takamura-ha Shindo Yoshin-ryu -- I was fortunate to be able to visit and watch a session at the private Murakumo Dojo of Doug Walker.
 I enjoyed seeing a traditional jujutsu style that preserved an associated kenjutsu practice.
-Very often in Japanese martial arts weapons and grappling have diverged so that one has to learn a separate style of grappling from field weapons.
-Takamura-ha Shindo Yoshin-ryu is a wonderful late-Edo period exception.
-Its weapons practice is influenced by Matsuzaki Shinkage Ryu, which is a branch of Shinkage-ryu in the lineage of Ogasawara Genshin Nagaharu (Shin Shinkage Ryu) and Okuyama Kyugasai Kimishige (Okuyama Ryu).
-For me, it was nice to see a Japanese martial art that used the same body mechanics for both jujutsu and kenjutsu.
+Very often in Japanese martial arts weapons and grappling have diverged so that one has to learn a separate style of grappling from field weapons — however, Shindo Yoshin-ryu is a wonderful late-Edo period exception.
+Its weapons practice is influenced by Matsuzaki Shinkage Ryu, which is a branch of Shinkage-ryū in the lineage of Ogasawara Genshin Nagaharu (Shin Shinkage Ryu) and Okuyama Kyugasai Kimishige (Okuyama Ryu).

-The next day, I visited Troy's farm in Beavercreek.
+The next day, I visited Troy's farm in Beavercreek, OR.
 There, Troy and Mike and I practiced sword arts taught in the Hobyokai.
-My focus at the Hobyokan has been Jiki Shinkage Ryu, while Mike has practiced Yagyu Shinkage Ryu for a number of years and is now learning Jiki as well.
-Mike has been teaching Troy Yagyu Shinkage Ryu, and I was able to join in their practice of the honden kata.
-I was also able provide Mike some practice on Jiki Shinkage-ryu Hojo and To No Kata.
+My focus at the Hobyokan has been JikiShinkage-ryū, while Mike has practiced Yagyu Shinkage Ryu for a number of years and is now learning Jiki as well.
+Mike has been teaching Yagyu Shinkage Ryu and I was able to join in a practice he was leading of the honden kata.
+I was also able provide Mike some practice and pointers on Jiki's Hojo and To No Kata.